shivanshdave/2020-432/post-class/README.md

 ## The Project 2 materials are all due at NOON on 2020-05-04

+[Visit this link](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/project2.md) to confirm to see what Dr. Love has received for you.

 See the [Project 2 instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2).

 - [Project 2](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) Main Document (R markdown **and** HTML **and** R data set files)